brhillman/cv/cv.md

 A.S., Shoreline Community College, Seattle, WA, 2005

 ### Research Experience
+Principle Member of Technical Staff, Earth Systems Analysis, Sandia National Laboratories, Albuquerque, NM, Spring 2025-present
+  - Development, simulation, and analysis of the Department of Energy's Global Storm Resolving Model
+  - Quantifying uncertainties in the potential efficacy of cirrus cloud thinning for climate intervention using high resolution modeling
-Research Scientist, Department of Atmospheric Science, Sandia National Laboratories, Albuquerque, NM, Spring 2017-present
+  - Developing machine-learning-based techniques for 3-dimensional radiative transfer in high resolution models Senior Member of Technical Staff, Department of Atmospheric Science, Sandia National Laboratories, Albuquerque, NM, Spring 2017-present
   - Improving understanding of Arctic cloud processes and model biases through high resolution atmospheric modeling and observations.
   - Development and analysis of cutting-edge techniques for improved simulation in global climate models, including the use and development of super-parameterization and regionally-fined meshes.